 Charging points for licensed taxis

-We have installed 10 charging points for use by licensed taxis only, and plan to install more.
-We expect to have a total of 20 charge points at 13 sites by the end of 2021.
+We have installed 15 charging points for use by licensed taxis only, and plan to install more.
+We expect to have a total of 20 charge points at 13 sites by the end of 2022.

 The charging points are at Adam and Eve Street car park, the car parks at Arbury Court and Castle Hill, and on Newmarket Road and Wulfstan Way.
 Good Energy supplies the power for these charging points, using renewable energy sources.

 We used grant funding from the government’s Ultra-Low Emission Taxi Infrastructure Scheme to install the charging points.
 The scheme was set up to encourage the uptake of ultra-low emission taxis by the UK taxi trade.